The generalized uncertainty principle impact onto the black hole thermodynamic phase transition: Introduction

-Nevertheless, it should be note that those results obtained in the framework of GUP are all based on the positive parameters.
-The thermodynamic phase transition and critical behavior with a negative GUP parameter has not been involved.
-However, based on the arguments in Refs. \cite{cha35,cha38} and Eqs.~(\ref{eq2})-(\ref{eq3}), it makes this study possible.
-Therefore, in this paper, we study the thermodynamic stability, critical behavior and phase transition of SC black hole in the framework of GUP with both positive and negative parameters, respectively.
-It turns out that, the positive/negative GUP parameters can change the thermodynamic structure of black holes in varying degrees, which are different from those of the standard Hawking-Page phase transition and GPY phase transition.
+Recently, many works showed that the negative GUP parameters may appear in the nontrivial structures of spacetimes, e.g., the discreteness of space \cite{cha58,cha59x,cha60+,cha61+}.
+This indicates that the spacetimes with negative GUP parameters have different properties from that of positive GUP cases.
+As we know, the thermodynamic phase transitions and critical behavior of spacetimes are related to their structure.
+Therefore, it is believed that the negative GUP parameter could lead to many new physical phenomena and results.
+To this end, the purpose of this paper is to explore how the positive/negative GUP effect changes the thermodynamic properties of the SC black hole.
+However, most investigations pertain to the positive GUP parameters, while the cases of negative GUP parameters case have seen comparatively little development.
+To this end, we would like to consider this issue and study the local thermodynamic evolution, critical behavior, and phase transition of SC black hole in the framework of GUP with positive/negative parameter, respectively.
+It turns out that, the positive/negative GUP parameter can changes the thermodynamics and phase structure of black holes in varying degrees, which are different from those of the standard cases.

-The rest of this paper is organized as follows: in section~\ref{sce2}, we investigate the GUP corrected Hawking temperature and specific heat of SC black hole in a cavity.
+The rest of this paper is organized as follows: in section~\ref{sect2}, we investigate the GUP corrected Hawking temperature and the specific heat of SC black hole in a cavity.
 Then, the issue of black hole remnants and the corresponding thermodynamic stability are discussed.
-According to the modified thermodynamic quantities, the thermodynamic criticality and phase transition of SC black hole is analyzed in detail in Section~\ref{sce3}.
-The conclusion and discussion are contained in Section~\ref{Dis}.
+According to the modified local thermodynamic quantities, the thermodynamic critically and phase transition of SC black hole is analyzed in detail in section~\ref{sce3}.
+The conclusion and discussion are contained in section~\ref{sce4}.
 Throughout this paper we adopt the convention $\hbar = c = {k_B} = 1$.